Skip to main content

 Getting Set Up

-• Follow this link to read more about Google Translate™ and add it to your or your student's browser.
+• Read more about the Google Translate™ Chrome extension and add it to your or your student's browser.

 • Click the Add to Chrome button in the top right of the webpage and then the Add Extension button in the subsequent pop-up window.